Chickweed

 FAQs

-• Is chickweed the same as other plants called "chickweed"?
-Common chickweed (Stellaria media) is the species most often discussed; related plants exist but differ.
+- Is chickweed the same as other plants called "chickweed"?
+Common chickweed (Stellaria media) is the species most often discussed; related plants such as mouse-ear chickweed (Cerastium species) share the name but differ in appearance and traditional context.